By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Has you life been a struggle with monsters?
+Has your life been a struggle with monsters?

-So now older, we discover that mental health monster has been living in the closets of our mind and all the while that depression monster, the anxiety monster and maybe you addiction monster, they have all been growing, locked away in the closet.
+So now older, we discover that the mental health monster has been living in the closets of our mind and all the while that depression monster, the anxiety monster, and maybe you addiction monster, they have all been growing, locked away in the closet.

 Society has been a willing participant in this process of hiding the monsters of mental illness and emotional problems from us.
 If we pretend that depression does not walk among us, if we can laugh at the ravages of the anxiety monster then we can all feel safe from this gang of emotional problem monsters.

 If you are going to fight the great fight against the gang of mental health monsters you will need a host of emotional tools, the weapons you will need to defeat the monsters of the mind.

 Have you put together a toolkit that will help you in your struggle with those emotional monsters?

 - The voices in your head – depression, anxiety, and fear – they lie (counselorssoapbox.com)